Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Minimum Crossing Edges

 \textsc{Minimum Crossing Orientation (MCO):} {\it Given a mirror poset $\mc{P}$, find an orientation of $\mc{P}$ so that it has the least number of crossing edges among all the orientations of $\mc{P}$.}

-Let $\mco(\mc{P})$ denote the number of crossing edges in an {\it optimal} orientation of $\mc{P}$.
-We shall also refer to it as the {\it minimum crossing distance of $\mc{P}$}.
-When $\mc{P}$ is the reduced rotation poset of SR instance $I$, we will also refer to $\mco(\mc{P})$ as the {\it minimum crossing distance of $I$}.
+Let $\mco(\mc{P})$ denote the number of crossing edges in an {\it optimal} orientation of $\mc{P}$, which we also refer to as the {\it minimum crossing distance of $\mc{P}$}.
+Additionally, when $\mc{P}$ is the reduced rotation poset of SR instance $I$, we call $\mco(\mc{P})$ the {\it minimum crossing distance of $I$}.
 We begin by characterizing the mirror posets with minimum crossing distance $0$.

 \begin{lemma} Let $\mc{P}$ be a mirror poset.
 Then $\mco(\mc{P}) = 0$ if and only if $\mc{P}$ has an orientation $(P^- \cup P^+, \leq)$ so that $\mc{L}(\mc{P})$ is a distributive lattice.
 Furthermore, given a directed acyclic graph $H$ whose transitive closure contains exactly the relations in $\mc{P}$, we can determine if $\mco(\mc{P}) = 0$ in time linear in the size of $H$. \end{lemma}